SHervoe-Hansen/website/content/post/protein_unfolding/index.md

 {{< youtube 5JcFgj2gHx8 >}}

-As mentioned in the video, my research seeks to understand how proteins behave under various influences.
+Like one of the goals mentioned in the video, my research seeks to understand how proteins behave under various influences.
 Using this knowledge, we may one day understand how to engineer proteins to work under arbitrary conditions and even optimize them to work in a highly complex environment like the inside of cells.
 Using molecular simulations conducted on supercomputers I hope that my research will contribute to not only advancing the basic science of protein chemistry but also that we may put the knowledge to use to design drugs in the fight against diseases and design molecules for industrial purposes to the benefit of humankind.